apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 ### Polymorphism support

-By default, the mapper will consider all Java bean properties and all fields (including private ones) found in an entity class or in a UDT class, as well as in their superclasses and superinterfaces.
+When mapping an entity class or a UDT class, the mapper will transparently scan superclasses and superinterfaces for annotations on fields and getter methods, thus enabling the polymorphic mapping of one class hierarchy into different CQL tables or UDTs.

-This allows for a (basic) polymorphic mapping of a given class hierarchy into different CQL tables or UDTs.
+Each concrete class must correspond to a table or a UDT, and should be annotated accordingly with `@Table` or `@UDT`.

-Currently, each concrete class must correspond to a table or a UDT, and should be annotated accordingly.
-This corresponds to the so called "Table per concrete class" mapping strategy provided by some popular SQL mapping frameworks such as Hibernate.
+This is analogous to the so-called "table per concrete class" mapping strategy usually found in popular SQL mapping frameworks, such as Hibernate.

 Here is an example of a polymorphic mapping: